gAllegr/C-Wast_compiler/README.md

 * check if arguments and parameters have same type
 ### Assignment statement
 * check if assignment variable and expression have the same type
+* if variable on the left of assignment is a struct variable, checks only if it has been declared
 * do not make any check if variable on the left is an array variable of struct
-* do not make any check if variable on the right of assignment is a struct variable!!!
 ### Expression
 * check that all types are compatible among them
 ### I/O statements